HUGG/TC1D/docs/source/erosion-models.md

 3. Exponential decay
 4. Emplacement and erosional removal of a thrust sheet
 5. Tectonic exhumation and erosion
+6. Linear increase in erosion rate from a specified starting time

 Below is a general description of how erosion is implemented in the code as well as details about how each option works.